crescendai/crescendai-web/README.md

 pnpm db:setup
 ```

-Then, run the database migrations and seed the database with emails and folders:
+Then, run the database migrations and seed the database:

 ```bash
 pnpm db:migrate